allendemoura/predictor-react/README.md

 - **Under Display Component**: Similar to the "Over" display, this part focuses on the "Under" category.
 Users can place their bets and check the status of this category, including the total bet amount.

 The code for the `Pool` component can be found in the project's source code.
 It uses components from React and integrates with Clerk for user authentication.
-The component serves as a critical element in your Prediction Market Betting web application, enabling users to engage with and place bets in specific pools.
+The component serves as a critical element in the Prediction Market Betting web application, enabling users to engage with and place bets in specific pools.

 For more detailed insights into the component's implementation, you can refer to the source code in the project's `src/` directory.

 ## PoolBets Component

-The `PoolBets` component is a crucial element of your Prediction Market Betting web application that allows users to view and place bets in betting pools.
+The `PoolBets` component is a crucial element of the Prediction Market Betting web application that allows users to view and place bets in betting pools.
 This component is responsible for rendering the user interface of individual betting pools, enabling users to make wagers on their predicted outcomes.

 Key features of the `PoolBets` component include: